 One of the most common questions homeowners and renters have about their thermostat is what temperature to set it at during the winter months.
 With electric bills on the rise and those paying the bill looking for ways to save money, setting your thermostat properly can save time, money and frustration on heating costs.
 As the winter months are around, let’s look at what you should set your thermostat to in winter to stay warm and save money.

-So, What Temperature Should I Set My Thermostat to in Winter?
+So, What Temperature Should I Set My Thermostat in Winter?

 While summer cooling bills can be expensive, winter ones can be, too, depending on where you live in the country.
-Ideally, you want to set your thermostat between 58 and 62 degrees in the winter.
+Ideally, you want to set your thermostat between 60 to 65 degrees in the winter.
+Most like the temperature in winter at around 68.
 This has nothing to do with how comfortable or warm you are but what a home or apartment building requires to keep the pipes from freezing.

 Most Americans, on average, set their thermostats to 68 or higher during the winter months to keep warm – this drives up energy costs.
 Instead of putting on a sweatshirt, wearing warmer pants, or using a second blanket, Many Americans will crank up the thermostat to keep warm.
 That choice comes at a cost.